AN UPSIDE-DOWN WORLD

 Yet, if there’s one thing our verse from Isaiah teaches us, it’s that the ‘good ole days’ never existed.
 There’s nothing new under the sun.
 Even in Isaiah’s day, people called evil good and preferred darkness over light.

-Since the Garden of Eden, where we rebelled against God’s rightful authority, we’ve attempted to establish our own standards of right and wrong, good and evil.
+Since the Garden of Eden, where we rebelled against God’s rightful authority, we’ve attempted to establish our standards of right and wrong, good and evil.
 On the whole, society has pushed God and His Word out of the picture.
-And as a result, we live in a moral free-for-all where anything goes (as long as you don’t impose your morality on someone else).
+As a result, we live in a moral free-for-all where anything goes (as long as you don’t impose your morality on someone else).

 But just because culture labels evil as good doesn’t make it so.